kriss-chorus/nx-sandbox/packages/github-dashboard/README.md

   - `summary` - Summary statistics bar
   - `type_chips` - Dashboard type selection in configure modal

+> **Note**: This is a demo approach.
+In production, applications typically use separate premium pages/routes with proper subscription validation, backend authorization, and upgrade prompts rather than simple frontend feature toggles.

 ```typescript
 // Feature checking in components
 const { hasFeature } = useClientContext();